kldzj/stream-throttle/README.md

 #### Options

 - `rate`: The rate in bytes per second at which to emit data.
 - `burst`: The burst rate in bytes per second.
-Must be less than or equal to `rate`.
+Must be greather than or equal to `rate`.
 Defaults to `rate`.
 - `chunkSize`: The size of chunks to split the received data into.
 Must be less than or equal to `rate`.
 Defaults to `rate / 10`.

 #### `Throttle`